 I also greatly admire the Underground as a feat of engineering and all the work that the staff do to keep it running on a daily basis.
 I’ve enjoyed watching documentaries about the Tube and Crossrail, seeing what goes on behind the scenes, because they’re so enlightening and fascinating.
 I even have a Driver’s Eye View DVD for the District Line (the line that serves my local Tube station), which is genuinely more interesting than it sounds, given all the facts you’re told as well as the unique visual perspective.

 Also, earlier this year I thoroughly enjoyed playing a treasure hunt game on the Tube with the Thinking Bob social group.
-I’ve also been ticking off all the stations that I’ve used so far (see my Outings & Adventures page), in terms of exiting each station to do something in the nearby area, not just changing trains.
-It’s a fun way of keeping track of areas I still need to visit.
+I’ve also been ticking off all the stations that I’ve used so far on a copy of the Tube map, so I can see stations and areas I still need to check out.
 Indeed, another bucket list item I’d like to do is the Tube Challenge, where you spend a day travelling through all the stations on the network.
 I’d gladly do that as a charity endeavour.

 I’m not a trainspotter (though there’s nothing wrong with being one), so I couldn’t tell you about train numbers and stock types and in-depth stuff like that.
 It’s just that I have a fondness for the Tube, that’s the point I’m making.
 Other people may hate it, and that’s their opinion, for which there may be very good reasons.
 It does have its breakdowns, it does have its crowds, it does have its discomforts, and it still has plenty of room for improvement.
 It’s not perfect, I would never claim that it is.
 But I still think it’s amazing, and I still like it a lot.
 It’s the lifeline of London for me, and I feel very fortunate to live in a city where it is so quick and easy to get around most of the time.